Woman killed in River North after stolen Jeep fleeing police strikes taxi ID'd

 The taxi driver sustained minor injuries.
 The 65-year-old man was taken to Advocate Illinois Masonic Medical Center, where he was listed in good condition.

 "We came downstairs and we heard someone got off the Jeep and started running and got arrested.
-Next thing, I saw someone covered from head to toe in a white sheet and just transported into an ambulance and they just didn't move from there," a neighbor said.
+Next thing, I saw someone covered from head to toe in a white sheet and just transported into an ambulance and they just didn't move from there," Jackie, a witness, said.

 Two men and a woman were arrested.
 They were not injured in the crash.
 Charges are pending.